 Common service catalog mistakes

-Using excessively technical language: Remember, your service catalogue should be widely accessible to all members of your organization, even those without a technical background.
+Using excessively technical language: Remember, your service catalog should be widely accessible to all members of your organization, even those without a technical background.
 Avoid “IT speak” or technical jargon when it comes to describing services.
 Instead, use clear and plain language to make it easy for end users to understand.

 Being too granular with categorization: When you’re mapping out the catalog hierarchies, it’s easy to get lost in an endless maze of sub-categories.
 This makes it difficult for end users to find what they’re looking for.
 Try to be concise and take special care not to be too granular in your categorization.